Understand the benefits of cross-team collaboration and take our free cross-team collaboration assesment to identify improvement areas for your teams.

 Keeping a healthy balance between emailing, instant messaging, video calls, and face-to-face meetings is difficult without a tool like Flowtrace.

-With our deep work tracker, you can benchmark how your teams differ by the way they collaborate.
+With our deep work analytics, you can benchmark how your teams differ by the way they collaborate.
 You can also stay on top of trends and get notified about deviations, so you can take corrective action before any potential issues escalate.

 There are multiple areas where you can find valuable insights into how your teams collaborate cross-functionally and internally.
 Below are four reports we recommend starting with.

 Team Productivity benchmark report